medic/cht-pipeline/README.md

 # Dev installation instructions

 1. Follow the instructions in [cht-sync](https://github.com/medic/cht-sync) to set up the required environment variables
 1. Run `docker-compose up` in the cht-sync directory to run the pipeline.
-Please ensure the `DATAEMON_INITAL_PACKAGE` env variable is set to your preferre branch of the cht-pipline repo.
+Please ensure the `DATAEMON_INITAL_PACKAGE` env variable is set to your preferred branch of the cht-pipeline repo.